LukeGrahamLandry/franca/docs/annotations.md

 know the type and it won't compile.
 It's also complicated enough that it deserves its own documentation.

-### c_variadic

-The function can be called with arbitrarily many extra arguments using the same calling convention as varargs in c would on the target system.
-This is mostly useful for calling into c libraries (like if you're porting c code that calls printf to franca).
-If a body is provided, it can call va_start/va_arg to access these extra arguments.

-Limitations:
-- There is no type/arity safety so you have to pass that information another way (like printf's format string).
-- Does not work well with function overloading
-- Can't pass the dynamic environment pointer on amd64
-- Cannot be called through a jit-shim (still works at comptime, just a bit less flexible)

 ### asm

 Instead of treating the body as normal franca code, it is evaluated at comptime